+Figure 3: On-demand remote meter reading

-Demand response
+Scenario III: demand response

 This scenario describes how customers respond metering operator’s demands.

-Scenario IV: Demand response
+Smart meters may be scheduled to obtain meter reading data and transfer them to a smart metering operator.

-In summer time, customers start to turn on the air conditioners, so the total amount of electricity consumption may steeply increase.
+When consumers use electric appliances simultaneously, the total amount of electricity consumption steeply increases.

-Meter readings about the increasing amount of electricity consumption are reported to the metering operator at every scheduled time.

-The cost of the electricity may also increase according to tariff policies depending on supply and demand.
+Meter reading data about the increasing amount of electricity consumption are reported to the smart metering operator at every scheduled time, and the cost of the electricity may also increase according to tariff policies depending on supply and demand.

-The metering operator sends a message which may propose to reduce electricity consumption or may inform customers of the increased electricity cost.
+(a) The smart metering operator sends a message which may propose to reduce electricity consumption or may inform customers of the increased electricity cost.

+(b) The smart metering operator sends a message to shut off electricity by force due to a reason of operational policy.

-The meters show the message to the customers, and the customers may decide to reduce electricity consumption, or the air conditioner may reduce energy consumption automatically.
+(a) The smart meters display the message to the consumers, and the consumers may decide to reduce electricity consumption, or the electric appliances may be switched off by a consumer.

+(b) When receiving the shut-off message, the smart meter display the message and shut off electricity.
+The connected appliance is automatically switched off.